JerBouma/ThePassiveInvestor/README.md

 An example of the Portfolio tab can be found below:
 ![](Images/SpreadsheetExample.PNG)

+## Dependencies
+numpy       >= 1.18.0
+openpyxl    >= 3.0.2
+pandas      >= 0.25.3
+pillow      >= 6.2.1
+python      >= 3.7.5
+requests    >= 2.22.0
+urllib3     >= 1.25.7
+yfinance    >= 0.1.54

+I used the scraper module from yFinance under the idea that creating something that has already been created is a waste of time.
+Therefore, props to the creator of yFinance, check the repository [here](https://github.com/ranaroussi/yfinance).

 ## Contribution
 Projects are bound to have (small) errors and can always be improved.
 Therefore, I highly encourage you to submit issues and create pull requests to improve the program and/or the spreadsheet.